Esri/arcgis-pro-sdk-community-samples/Geoprocessing/Geocode/ReadMe.md

 ## How to use the sample
 <!-- TODO: Explain how this sample can be used.
 To use images in this section, create the image file in your sample project's screenshots folder.
 Use relative url to link to this image using this syntax: ![My sample Image](FacePage/SampleImage.png) -->
 1. In Visual Studio click the Build menu.
 Then select Build Solution.
-2. Click Start button to open ArcGIS Pro.
+2. Launch the debuuger to open ArcGIS Pro.
-3. ArcGIS Pro will open.
 4. Open a map and add a base map.
-5. Click the ADD-IN tab group and click the Geocode Address button.
+5. Click the Add-in tab group and click the Geocode Address button.
-6. In the Geocode dialog window, enter and address or place name.
+6. In the Geocode dialog window, enter an address or place name.
 7. Click the Go button.
 ![UI](Screenshots/Screen.png)
 8. The application will geocode the entered value, zoom to the     location, and place a graphic symbol at the location.